 b.
 Please see question 6 for modeled answer of bilirubin -1

+Score: 9.5/10

 4. a.
 A priori, we could predict that log transformation of serum bilirubin might be a good analysis.
 For technical reasons, log transformation is useful in minimizing the outliers of our data: serum bilirubin levels are right skewed (see the descriptive statistics above), with most bilirubin levels < 5 mg/dL.
 In addition, log-transforming bilirubin may make sense from a biologic standpoint because it is a biochemical product that has effects on a multiplicative scale – i.e. a 2-3mg/dL change in serum bilirubin has much different effects/ implications than a 32 – 33mg/dL change.
-Finally, because we are analyzing our data based on instantaneous risk of death, it makes more sense to think of our predictor on a multiplicative scale – i.e. a 2 fold increase in serum bilirubin levels causes a “n percent” increased risk of death.b.
+Finally, because we are analyzing our data based on instantaneous risk of death, it makes more sense to think of our predictor on a multiplicative scale – i.e. a 2 fold increase in serum bilirubin levels causes a “n percent” increased risk of death.

+Score: 5/5

+b.
 Methods: Serum bilirubin levels were transformed using log base 2.
 Proportional hazard ratio was used to model the distribution of time to death from any cause across continuous levels of log transformed serum bilirubin levels.
 Inference on the slope of the regression model was used to generate a hazard ratio to describe the association between log transformed bilirubin level and all cause mortality.
 The Wald statistics was used to compute 95% confidence intervals and two-sided p-value based on the Huber Sandwich estimator.
 No subjects were excluded from analysis

 Results: 418 participants were available for analysis with mean serum bilirubin of 1.77mg/dL.
 During an average follow up of 5.3 years, 161 participants were observed to die.
 From our proportional hazard regression, we estimate that for each doubling (or 2 fold) increase in serum bilirubin levels, there is a 98.4% increase in instantaneous risk of death.
 From 95% CI, this estimate would not be surprising if the true instantaneous risk of death was between 1.78 to 2.21 times higher for each doubling in serum bilirubin.
-With a p-value of < 0.001, we can reject with great confidence the null hypothesis that risk of death is not associated with serum bilirubin levels.c.
+With a p-value of < 0.001, we can reject with great confidence the null hypothesis that risk of death is not associated with serum bilirubin levels.

+Score: 10/10

+c.
 Please see question 6 for modeled answer of log bilirubin

 5. a.
 Methods: The distribution of time to death from any cause was compared across groups defined by log transformed bilirubin and untransformed, continuous linear bilirubin using a proportional hazard ratio.
 Inference on the slope of the regression model was used to generate a hazard ratio to describe the association between mean bilirubin, log transformed bilirubin and all cause mortality.
 The Wald statistics was used to compute 95% confidence intervals and two-sided p-value based on the Huber Sandwich estimator.
 No subjects were excluded from analysis

 Results: 418 participants were available for analysis with mean serum bilirubin of 1.77mg/dL.
 During an average follow up of 5.3 years, 161 participants were observed to die.
 From our proportional hazard regression modeling linear and log transformed bilirubin, we see a statistically significant association only between log transformed bilirubin and instantaneous risk of death (P< 0.001).
 This suggests that the true association between instantaneous risk of death and serum bilirubin, is best described by log transforming bilirubin.